Raise your hand if you’re up for saving money! You’re in? Good, let’s take a look at the 12 best ways you can save on electricity.

 - 13 Things That Are A Waste Of Money

-More Energy Saving Ideas That You Can Benefit From
+More Energy Saving Ideas Will Help You Save On Electricity

 Get in the habit of actually unplugging things.
 This one sounds so simple but I have to admit this is one of the more difficult things for me to do.

 By leaving appliances (coffee pot, toaster, blender, lamps etc.) plugged in whether they are on or not they are drawing electricity.
 It’s just a little bit of power but this phantom electricity can add up to a good amount of money.
 This study estimates that $100 a year is spent on phantom power sources.

 So what can you do?
 Instead of just turning off the light you were using actually unplug it.

 A good way to make unplugging a bit easier on yourself is to invest in power strip.
 By using a power strip you can simply turn it off as opposed to running around the house trying to unplug every lamp.